 Because of the dangers of mold, it is critical to ensure that a property is mold-free.
 Mold cleanup can be very costly, so catching a mold problem early on is beneficial to the owner’s health as well as their wallet.
 Mold can grow in places where it goes unnoticed, such as inside walls, at the base of foundations, in crawl spaces, or inside insulation, and it can be difficult to spot or identify.

 A mold inspector is a professional who has been trained and certified to detect mold in a home or business.
-Mold inspectors must be licensed state agencies in most parts of the United States.
-Mold inspectors can also be certified private organizations and given titles like Certified Mold Inspector or Certified Mold Remediation Contactor.
+Mold inspectors must be licensed by state agencies in most parts of the United States.
+Mold inspectors can also be certified by private organizations and given titles like Certified Mold Inspector or Certified Mold Remediation Contactor.

-A licensed mold inspector is frequently hired a homeowner or property owner who suspects he has a mold problem, so new buyers must understand what a mold inspector does.
+A licensed mold inspector is frequently hired by a homeowner or property owner who suspects he has a mold problem, so new buyers must understand what a mold inspector does.
 Undiagnosed medical conditions, such as headaches or shortness of breath, may lead homeowners to suspect this problem.
 If the homeowner notices something suspicious, he or she should contact a mold inspector.

-The home is then visited a mold inspector who assesses the mold situation.
+The home is then visited by a mold inspector who assesses the mold situation.
 This entails using a flashlight to conduct a thorough visual inspection.
 In order to determine the extent of a mold problem, a mold inspector may need to look inside walls or insulation.

 When a home or other property is being sold, mold inspectors may be contacted.
 A mold inspection, like a standard home inspection, is performed to protect a prospective buyer from purchasing a property with costly or difficult-to-repair damage.
 In this case, a mold inspector will conduct a visual inspection to determine whether mold is present or not.